 Inkscape is a free, open-source version of Adobe Illustrator.
 There’s nothing you can do in Illustrator that you can’t do in Inkscape, it may just be a little more complicated.
 Millions and millions of dollars have gone into fine-tuning and adjusting the user interface and experience of Adobe Illustrator, whereas Inkscape has had to rely solely on developers and volunteer feedback.

 The major advantage of Inkscape is that it’s free.
 But there are other reasons to use it.
 For example, there’s a large community involved in using the tool, where you can get help and tutorials.
-And while there are some complexities to the software, it’s still fairly easy to use for basic design tasks.
+The community has also developed plugins to turn Inkscape designs into g-code files.

 Professional designers are usually going to use Illustrator rather than Inkscape, but that isn’t universal.
 There are many professionals who operate solely on open-source platforms.